elanatframework/Code_behind/doc/template.md

   </div>
 </div>
 ```

+Note: Be careful in naming the templates to make the concept better.
+For example, if you want to show a list of users, it is better to choose the name of the list of users so that anyone who sees the code will know that this is a list.

 **Global template**

 Global template are a feature of the CodeBehind framework.
 All view pages call this template.